 Allergies: People with allergies may rub their eyes due to itchiness, leading to the formation of dark circles - dark circles may be more prominent during hay fever season in people who experience hay fever.
 An over-the-counter antihistamine tablet may help relieve hay fever symptoms – and therefore prevent or reduce dark circles.

 Nasal congestion: A stuffed-up nose can lead to swelling of the blood vessels near your eyes and nose, causing the skin to appear darker.

 Dehydration: Not having enough fluids in the body can shrink skin cells, making dark circles more noticeable.
 Simply drinking water can bring about a marked reduction in the circles.

-Stress/lack of sleep: Chronic stress can make getting a good night's sleep more difficult, which can make the skin appear more pale and the eyes more sunken, both of which can make dark circles more noticeable.
+Stress/lack of sleep: Long-term (chronic) stress can make getting a good night's sleep more difficult, which can make the skin appear more pale and the eyes more sunken, both of which can make dark circles more noticeable.

 Exposure to the sun: Sunlight can prompt the production of melanin, darkening the area around the eyes.
 Sunscreen developed for use on the face can help reduce the likelihood of this occurring, but take care to keep it out of the eyes.